alkem-io/demo/README.md

 The following commands are used to run this project:
 - `docker-compose --env-file .env.default up -d --build` (to pull the images and start the containers in detached mode)
-- `docker exec ct_server npm run test-db-reset` (to populate the database with some sample data)
+- `npm run sample-data` (to populate the server with some sample data)

 Now both client and server are exposed locally and can be accessed, e.g. through a browser:
 - server: http://localhost:4000/graphql